 June kicks off the start of Pride Month, a period where members of the lesbian, gay, bisexual, trans, and queer (LGBTQ+) community come together to share their experiences.
 For many people, this month is bittersweet.
 It is a time to celebrate the increased acceptance of the LGBTQ+ community while reflecting on additional legal and social challenges that lie ahead.
+Read on for some of the most popular ways to celebrate Pride Month at school.

 Your students aren’t exempt from these same emotions during Pride Month.
 Between the years 2015 to 2019, the number of teens who identify as LGBTQ+ increased from 8.3 percent to 11.7 percent.
 Dr. Andrew Adesman at the U.S. Centers for Disease Control and Prevention says this might not reflect an increase in LGBTQ+ students as much as an increase in the safety and comfort they feel when coming out.
 This is a good sign, but there is still a long way to go.